mscherer/joycon2click/README.md

 ## Multiple joycon support

 Only 1 joycon is supported (usually, the 1st one attached, but no garantee on that).
 Multiple joycons support is out of scope.

+## Do not detect joycon disconnection

+If the joycon is disconnected, nothing happen.
+If it reconnect, the software will stop, unless if `-b` is given on the commandline.